shubakki/shubakki.github.io/content/posts/01WeaponizingGetTimestamp.md

 Then we can leverage it in two ways in this basic loader.
 1. Timing out the sandbox by sleeping for a long time before decrypting our shellcode
-2. Sleeping in between changing the permissions of the memory we allocated for our shellcode such as RW -> R -> RX to try to blend in.
+2. Sleeping in between changing the permissions of the memory we allocated for our shellcode such as RW -> R -> RX to be less alarming (RWX is extremely loud).
 ```cpp
 #include <Windows.h>
 #include "buf.h" // Header file containing our shellcode as "unsigned char buf[]"